Everett Station

-Everett Station is an Amtrak train station serving the city of Everett, Washington.
-The station has provided service to the Cascades and Empire Builder routes since its opening in 2002, replacing an earlier station near the Port of Everett.
+Everett Station is a train station serving the city of Everett, Washington, United States.
+The station has been served by Cascades and Empire Builder since opening in 2002, replacing an earlier station near the Port of Everett.
 The four-story building also houses social service programs and is the center of a 10 acre complex that includes parking lots and a large bus station used primarily by Community Transit, Everett Transit, and Sound Transit Express.
 The station has served as the northern terminus of the Sounder N Line since 2003 and the Swift Blue Line since 2009.
 It consists of two side platforms, one serving Amtrak and the other serving Sounder commuter trains.
 Everett Station also functions as a park and ride, with 1,067 short-term parking spaces located in lots around the station after it was expanded by Sound Transit in 2009.